BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/More Loot Midget Containers/README.md

 =====

 This mod must be added via FilterTool, with `Developer tools` -> `Add single mod`.
-Choose the file `More Loot Midget Containers` and have at it!
+Choose the file `More Loot Midget Containers.txt` and have at it!

 Mod Construction / Implementation Details
 =========================================